data corruption after rbd rollback

 Looking at the logs we see a write on the object that completed (empty snapc, hence can be regarded as prior to the snapshot):

 10.07.13_18:34:56.295916 7fb39b6c1910 -- 10.14.0.103:6800/14259 --> 10.14.0.108:0/5242 -- osd_op_reply(3099 rb.0.1.000000000000 [write 2633728~4096] = 0) v1 -- ?+0 0x227ea80

 10.07.13_18:35:12.430366 7fb39a6bf910 -- 10.14.0.103:6800/14259 <== client9475 10.14.0.108:0/5648 1 ==== osd_op(client9475.0:3 rb.0.1.000000000000 [rollback 2] 21.f76d snapc 2=) v1 ==== 135+0+0(867103697 0 0) 0x253fbb0

 10.07.13_18:35:12.430802 7fb398dbb910 osd2 663 pg[21.5( v 663'34214 (663'34212,663'34214] n=343 ec=660 les=661 660/660/660) [2,4] r=0 mlcod 663'34213 active+clean] _rollback_to deleting head on rb.0.1.000000000000 because got ENOENT on find_object_context

-#2 Updated by Wido den Hollander almost 9 years ago
+#2 Updated by Wido den Hollander about 9 years ago